RussellCarey/komoju-front/README.md

 An app to work with Vue for the first time and get to know it a little bit.
 The front end for my Rails / Vue game purchasing mini project.
-THe main focus of this project was the functionality over design.
+The main focus of this project was the functionality over design.

 You can find the back end here: https://github.com/RussellCarey/komoju-back